 Price-to-Earnings Forward Twelve Months (F12M)

-Here, we present three stocks that sport a Zacks Rank #1 (Strong Buy).
-These stocks are well positioned to grow in the near term.
+Here, we present three stocks that either have a Zacks Rank #1 (Strong Buy) or 2 (Buy), which investors can take a look at.
+These stocks are well positioned to grow in the days ahead.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-For this St. Paul, MN-based company, the Zacks Consensus Estimate for 2019 revenues indicates year-over-year improvement of 13.3%.
-It has an average positive earnings surprise of 77.08% in the trailing four quarters.
+For this Batesville, IN-based company, the Zacks Consensus Estimate for 2020 revenues indicates year-over-year improvement of 1%.
+It has a trailing-four quarter positive earnings surprise of 2.9%, on average.

-For this Braintree, MA-based company, the Zacks Consensus Estimate for 2019 revenues indicates year-over-year improvement of 4.2%.
-It has an average positive earnings surprise of 15.47% in the trailing four quarters.
+For this San Diego, CA-based company, the Zacks Consensus Estimate for 2020 revenues suggests year-over-year improvement of 11.3%.
+It has a trailing-four quarter positive earnings surprise of 8.9%, on average.

-For this San Diego, CA-based company, the Zacks Consensus Estimate for 2019 revenues indicates year-over-year improvement of 1.6%.
-It has an average positive earnings surprise of 24.76% in the trailing four quarters.
+For this Kalamazoo, MI-based company, the Zacks Consensus Estimate for 2020 revenues indicates year-over-year improvement of 7.2%.
+It has a trailing-four quarter positive earnings surprise of 1.5%, on average.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report